While achieving that crystal-clear window is satisfying for a homeowner, for birds, it’s a death trap – to them, it’s hardly visible at all.

 “Birds end up colliding into windows simply because they can’t see the glass,” Dubois says.
 “When the windows reflect the landscape or the sky, it may look like an inviting place to fly.
 This is a year-round hazard for birds, in all types of weather.”

 Often, when birds survive a window collision, it will temporarily stun them and they will fly off, as if recovered.
 But, this is not always the case.
 In reality, the bird may die later from internal injuries or the bird will then be an easier victim to predators and other dangers.

 If a bird happens to hit your window and is injured, it’s important to seek advice of experts rather than trying to provide care yourself.
 Program the BC SPCA animal helpline 1-855-622-7722 into your phone so you know who to call for advice.

 “While it definitely feels great to save an animal’s life, do not attempt to give water, food or any other care to the bird,” says Dubois.
 “Birds need specialized care and attention, so a local wildlife rehabilitation centre is the best chance for the bird’s survival.”

-One example includes a beautiful male Red-Breasted Nuthatch that had collided with a residential window.
-Before the homeowner could retrieve the bird, it was caught by an outdoor cat as it was unable to react quickly enough to escape.
+One example includes a beautiful male Red-breasted nuthatch that had collided with a residential window.
+Before the homeowner could retrieve them, the bird was caught by an outdoor cat, unable to react quickly enough to escape.
 Wild ARC’s rehabilitation team found that in addition to suffering from mild head trauma as a result of the window-strike, the bird had sustained soft-tissue damage to the wing and several puncture wounds from the cat.